Commissioner of Customs vs. Court of Tax Appeals

 Precedents Cited

-Republic Act No. 1410: Prohibits no-dollar imports without redemption or bond.
+- Republic Act No. 1410, Section 3 — Prohibits no-dollar imports and mandates seizure and confiscation without right of redemption or release under bond.